 Abbott’s breakthroughs and acquisitions continued into the 21st century.
 Abbott officially separated from its sister company, AbbVie, in 2013.

 Abbott wanted to focus on heart stents and other medical devices.
-AbbVie’s main concentration is pharmaceutical drugs.
+AbbVie’s main concentration is biologic drugs.

 Abbott acquired St. Jude Medical and Alere Inc. in 2017.
 It paid more than $28 billion for both companies.
 Abbott wanted to expand its reach and boost its diagnostics presence in the U.S. and worldwide.

-Abbott is the maker of many popular products in the therapeutic areas of cardiovascular, diabetes, diagnostics, neuromodulation, nutrition and pharmaceuticals.
+Abbott is the manufacturer of many popular products in the therapeutic areas of cardiovascular, diabetes, diagnostics, neuromodulation, nutrition and pharmaceuticals.

 Some of its well-known brands include Similac, PediaSure, Pedialyte, Brufen, Klacid, Alinity, Ensure, FreeStyle, iStat and MitraClip.